 42. Life, Content Management Systems, and the Answer to Everything

-time to time I have picked at CMS/blog machines, and wondered how
+From time to time I have picked at CMS/blog machines, and wondered how

 to migrate the now denigrated "static" html of my sprawling site to the

 tidy content of databases.
-The main attraction has been the incorporation of some
+The main attraction has been the

-dishcloth has landed.
-It was unfair, but the phrase kept nibbling at my ear,
+The dishcloth has landed.
+It was unfair, but the phrase kept nibbling

 40. Managing Downward Spirals - Getting from Here to There

-will you be here tomorrow?
+Hey, will you be here tomorrow?
 Seg back twenty years and all the news

 was of a planet overrun by recklessly breeding humans.
-Today in the media of rich
+Today in the

-from earth's traffic accident with a giant meteor.
-People though, count for
+traffic accident with a giant meteor.
+People though, count for more

 39. North Korea - Pick Your Godfather

-friendly neighbourhood supermarket checkout girl greeted me with a
+My friendly neighbourhood supermarket checkout girl greeted me with a

 so clearly something was up....